bransfl/MentatsF4SE/README.md

 ## About

-This is a template for my CommonLibF4 NG project, designed to be a simple and straightforward way to start developing script extender mods for Fallout 4.
+This is a project that patches several issues with the game's engine.

 ## Build Dependencies